• Skip to main content

-In this post we will learn what are gel cell batteries and also learn how to build a specialized charger for charging a gel cell battery, with full calculations.
+In this post I have explained what are gel cell batteries and also learn how to build a specialized charger for charging a gel cell battery, with full calculations.

 The proposed circuit works in two modes: it starts charging a discharged gel cell battery with constant current, until the full charge voltage is reached across the battery terminals.
 As soon as the full charge is reached, the circuit changes over from constant current mode to a constant voltage mode.